nightscout/cgm-remote-monitor/README.md

   * `ALARM_TIMEAGO_URGENT_MINS` (`30`) - minutes since the last reading to trigger a urgent alarm
   * `SHOW_PLUGINS` - enabled plugins that should have their visualizations shown, defaults to all enabled
   * `LANGUAGE` (`en`) - language of Nightscout.
 If not available english is used
   * `SCALE_Y` (`log`) - The type of scaling used for the Y axis of the charts system wide.
-The default `log` (logarithmic) option will let you see more detail towards the lower range (when it matters most), and makes efficient use screen real estate.
-The `linear` option has equidistant tick marks, and looks similar to other common charts.
+    * The default `log` (logarithmic) option will let you see more detail towards the lower range (when it matters most), and makes efficient use screen real estate while still showing the full CGM range.
+    * The `linear` option has equidistant tick marks, the range used is dynamic so that space at the top of chart isn't wasted.
+    * The `log-dynamic` is similar to the default `log` options, but uses the same dynamic range and the `linear` scale.

 ### Plugins